jvfe/paper_wdt_panglao/manuscript.md

 In this work, we re-released the knowledge curated in PanglaoDB on Wikidata, connecting it to the semantic web.
 Each cell-type/marker statement was added to Wikidata with a pointer to PanglaoDB and a citation of the article, providing proper provenance.
 At the same time, we documented the process of database integration to Wikidata, providing a blueprint for future efforts.

 It is important to note that not all data on PanglaoDB was added to Wikidata.
 Fine-grained, database-specific details were too granular for a general-purpose database like Wikidata (e.g. the sensitivity and specificity attached to each marker-cell type pair).
+As Wikidata license is very permissive (CC0), content in PanglaoDB that could be protected by copyright (for example, narrative descriptions of cell types) is not suitable for integration.
-Eventhough, these data could be released in RDF format and be connected to independent SPARQL endpoints (as done in the Bio2RDF effort [@wikidata:Q56989268]), we focused on integration to Wikidata to take advantage of the built-in integration with various types of knowledge, as well as the tooling developed by the Wikidata community.
+In either case, depending on the goals, these data could be released in RDF format and be connected to independent SPARQL endpoints (as done in the Bio2RDF effort [@wikidata:Q56989268]).
+In this work, we focused on integration to Wikidata to take advantage of the built-in integration with various types of knowledge, as well as the tooling developed by the Wikidata community.

 As described in the methods session, we added species-specific terms to Wikidata for cell types of _Homo sapiens_ and _Mus musculus_ described in the PanglaoDB database.
 The use of species-specific cell-types is necessary because genes in Wikidata are also species-specific, connected to their taxon by the "[found in taxon](http://www.wikidata.org/entity/P703)" properties.
 In the biomedical literature, however, genes and cell types are sometimes referred to broadly, in a multi-species or species-neutral way.
 The fuzzy, humane meanings are not always compatible with formalized data models.
 Thus, the reconciliation endeavor is not merely finding the right match on Wikidata, but largely of crafting coherent interpretations of data.

 The complexity of biomedical communication adds to the argument pro-Wikidata.
 Sometimes, as happened for us, it is just impossible to find a suitable term in an existing ontology.